Skip to Content

 Destructive behavior is directly related to boredom and separation anxiety, but some types of dogs are built to channel it better.

-We’ll be looking at the top five most destructive dog breeds, and you will see some unlikely candidates populating the list.
+We’ll be looking at the top most destructive dog breeds, and you will see some unlikely candidates populating the list.

 1. Belgian Malinois